ecoseller/ecoseller/docs/_docs/user/dashboard.md

 ![Create new page](../../images/cms_create_new_page.png)

 ### Editing storefront link
-Simply click on the edit icon of page that you want to edit in the list.
+Simply click on the edit icon of the page that you want to edit in the list.
 This opens a page with the following fields:
 * Title - this is the title of the page.
-It is shown in the storefront.
+It is shown on the storefront.
 * Storefront path - this is the path to the storefront page.
 * Published - this is a checkbox that indicates whether the page is published or not.
-If the page is not published, it will not be shown in the storefront and will not be accessible via the URL - 404 error will be shown instead.
+If the page is not published, it will not be shown in the storefront and will not be accessible via the URL - a 404 error will be shown instead.
 * Categories - this is a list of categories that the page belongs to.
 ![CMS link edit](../../images/cms_link_edit.png)